-The impact of web traffic on revenues of traditional newspaper publishers has been added to Bookmarks.
+The impact of web traffic on revenues of traditional newspaper publishers has been saved

 The impact of web traffic on revenues of traditional newspaper publishers